ntheanh201/reactjs-todo-app/README.md

 2. Context branch: State Management by Context
 3. Redux branch: State Management by Redux
 4. Graphql branch: State Management by GraphQL
+5. vu's backend: backend built by GraphQL with some fixing in fe